Skip to main content

 Physical therapy treatments may include:

 Strengthening and flexibility exercises to help you move more efficiently with less discomfort.
-Your therapist will design a program of graded exercises for you -- movements that are gradually increased according to your abilities.
+Your therapist will design a graded exercise program for you — movements that gradually increase according to your abilities.
 Graded exercises help you improve your coordination and movement, reducing the stress and strain on your body and decreasing your pain.
 Carefully introducing a graded exercise program will help train your brain to sense the problem area in your body without increasing its danger messages.

 Manual therapy, which consists of specific, gentle, hands-on techniques that may be used to manipulate or mobilize tight joint structures and soft tissues.
 Manual therapy is used to increase movement (range of motion), improve the quality of the tissues, and reduce pain.

 Posture awareness and body mechanics instruction to help improve your posture and movement.
-This training enables you to use your body more efficiently while performing activities and even when you are resting.
-Your therapist will help you adjust your movement at work, or when performing chores or recreational activities, to reduce your pain and increase your ability to function.
+This training enables you to use your body more efficiently while doing activities and even when you are resting.
+Your therapist will help you adjust your movement at work or when performing chores or recreational activities, to reduce your pain and increase your ability to function.

 The use of ice, heat, or electrical stimulation has not been found to be helpful with chronic pain.
 Your physical therapist, however, will determine if any of these treatments could benefit your unique condition.